xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     *   **Benefit:** Dramatically faster and more accurate semantic search, which is fundamental for an active and efficient memory.

 *   **2. Enhance Evaluation Metrics & Implement Curiosity Meter (✅ In Progress):**
     *   **Problem:** The current `EvaluationDashboard` provides good but simulated metrics.
-Furthermore, to pursue the V5.0 vision, we need a way to measure the AI's curiosity.
+Furthermore, to pursue the V5.0 vision, we need a way to measure the AI's curiosity and creativity.
     *   **Solution & Progress:**
         *   **Confidence Score (✅ Implemented):** The `EvaluationMetrics` type and `runEvaluation` service have been updated to include a `confidenceScore`, laying the groundwork for more nuanced performance tracking.
         *   **Curiosity Meter (✅ Implemented):** As the first step of the V5.0 vision, the foundational "Curiosity Meter" has been built within the **Evaluation Lab**.
 This includes:
             *   New `CuriosityMetrics` types in `types.ts`.
             *   A `runCuriosityEvaluation` function in `nexusAIService.ts` that simulates behavioral tasks to produce metrics on information-seeking, thrill-seeking, and social curiosity.
             *   An updated `EvaluationDashboard.tsx` UI to display these new curiosity benchmarks.
-        *   **Innovation Score (💡 Planned):** The next step is to implement an `Innovation Score` that measures the use of new tools or toolchains.
+        *   **Innovation Score (✅ Implemented):** An `Innovation Score` that measures the diversity of tools used and the creation of new ones has been implemented, providing a metric for novel problem-solving.
+The `EvaluationDashboard` and `nexusAIService` have been updated accordingly.
         *   **User Feedback System (💡 Planned):** Following that, a simple automated feedback system will be developed where user ratings of responses are stored and used for continuous performance improvement.
     *   **Benefit:** Transition from theoretical "thought quality" assessment to quantifiable, performance-based metrics, and establish the crucial measurement foundation for engineering curiosity.